In this section

 - The date, time and venue where the meeting of the Board of Examiners will take place

 External Examiners for programmes leading to validated awards of Goldsmiths at partner institutions will be required to attend a briefing at Goldsmiths during the autumn term.

 For new External Examiners with no prior experience in the role, Goldsmiths operates a mentoring scheme in the first year of appointment.
 The mentor should be agreed prior to the appointment of the new External Examiner and should be a current, experienced External Examiner of Goldsmiths who has agreed to act in this role.

-The External Examining at Goldsmiths guidelines (PDF download) contain further information on the induction of External Examiners and the Mentoring Scheme.
+The External Examining Policy and Procedures (PDF download) contain further information on the induction of External Examiners and the Mentoring Scheme.